On the congruences of Eisenstein series with polynomial indexes: Introduction

-For the proof of Theorem~\ref{main}, although we follow the approach in \cite{rosen}, we need a new ingredient, that is, a Taylor expansion for the non-constant coefficients of $p$-adic Eisenstein series in Proposition \ref{lemma3}, which will play a key role in the proof.
+For the proof of Theorem~\ref{main}, the approach is similar as in \cite{Rosen}, but it indeed needs some extra considerations in the setting of Eisenstein series.
+For example, we need a new ingredient, that is, a Taylor expansion for the non-constant coefficients of $p$-adic Eisenstein series in Proposition \ref{lemma3}, which will play a key role in the proof.

 Our paper will be organized as follows.
 In Section~\ref{sec:Serre}, we give a brief recall of Serre's $p$-adic family of Eisenstein series.
-In Section~\ref{sec:proof}, we prove Theorem~\ref{main}.
+In Section~\ref{sec:proof}, we prove Theorem~\ref{main} and Corollary~\ref{cor:Kummer}.